 Kudos for coming to that realization, it can be a challenge just to have this kind of self-awareness.
-But what comes next?

-Well, if you have decided to follow a dream that you had 20 years ago but don’t have any experience in, finding a new career might feel daunting.
+If you have decided to follow a dream that you had 20 years ago but don’t have any experience in, finding a new career might feel daunting.

 For it is only in such moments, propelled by our discomfort, that we are likely to step out of our ruts and start searching for different ways or truer answers.” — M. Scott Peck

 What is a career pivot?

 Actually, the full title of her book is Pivot: The Only Move That Matters Is Your Next One, and she is absolutely correct!

-The four-stage process — Plant, Scan, Pilot, and Launch — systematically bridges the gaps from where you are now toward where you want to be.
+The four-stage process — Plant, Scan, Pilot, and Launch — systematically bridges the gaps from where you are now to where you want to be.

-In order for a basketball pivot to be successful, the player must plant their feet — setting a sound foundation, because if that planted foot moves while they are holding the ball… the whistle will blow and the referee will yell “traveling.”
+In order for a basketball pivot to be successful, the player must plant their feet — setting a sound foundation, because if that planted foot moves while they are holding the ball… the whistle will blow, and the referee will yell “traveling.”

-Jenny Blake points out “eventually you start passing the ball around the court — piloting, or testing ideas and getting feedback — generating perspectives and opportunities to eventually make a shot; launching in the new direction.”
+Jenny Blake points out, “eventually you start passing the ball around the court — piloting, or testing ideas and getting feedback — generating perspectives and opportunities to eventually make a shot; launching in the new direction.”